How Diet Changes in the New Year Impact Your Oral Health

 The Role of Increased Fruits and Vegetables in Oral Strength

-New Year diets often include more fruits and veggies, which is fantastic for oral health.
+New Year diets often include more fruits and vegetables, which is fantastic for oral health.
 Vitamin C supports gum tissue, while calcium-rich greens strengthen teeth.
 Many vegetables also contain phosphorus, a key mineral for protecting enamel.

 How Fiber-Rich Foods Support Saliva Production

 Chewing crunchy fruits and vegetables triggers saliva production, and saliva is your mouth’s natural defense system.
 It washes away food particles, neutralizes acids, and delivers essential minerals needed for enamel repair.
+Fiber-rich foods like apples, carrots, and celery act like gentle scrub brushes, cleaning your teeth between brushes.

 Hydration Habits and Their Effect on Your Oral Health